The Countries and Political Geography of East Asia

 Unlike its neighbor to the north, South Korea came under American control after World War 2.
 The country has become an economic powerhouse with remarkable growth in the technology sector.
 As a democracy, it partakes in competitive elections and has made a commitment to human rights.

-Japan is an archipelago east of mainland China.
+Japan is an archipelago to the east of China.
 The Sea of Japan lies to its west with the Pacific Ocean in the east, giving the country the nickname, "land of the rising sun."
 Japan has had a history of being a regional power and colonial aggressor.
-Japan’s expansion in the late 19th and 20th centuries led to it capturing much of the Asian Pacific.
+Its expansion in the late 19th and 20th centuries led to it capturing much of the Asian Pacific.
 These ambitions led to Japan’s defeat in World War 2.

 Back